-no_system_include Disables the automatic search for system header files.
-(CR16C IAR Assembler) You must specify the include file search path explicitly, -q just as in version 2.x.
-This option is useful if you have (SC14 IAR Assembler) well-established script files for building your application project and you do not want to apply to the new include file system immediately. system_include_dir Specifies the inc directory explicitly, where the assembler can find the system header files.
+-a Disables the automatic search for system header files.
+You must specify the include file search path explicitly, just as in version 7.x.
+This option is useful if you have well-established script files for building your application project and you do not want to apply to the new include file system immediately. system_include_dir Specifies the inc directory explicitly, where the assembler can find the system header files.

-For detailed reference information about these options, see the $IAR\ C/C++\ Compiler$ for $CR16C\ Reference\ Guide$ and the $CR16C\ IAR\ Assembler\ Reference\ Guide$.
+For detailed reference information about these options, see the IAR C/C++ Compiler Reference Guide for 8051 and the IAR Assembler Reference Guide for 8051.